-Author bio: The following is a guest post from Steve the Money Infant.
+The following is a guest post from Steve the Money Infant.
 There he blogs daily about money; how to save it, make more and avoid wasting it.
-You can also find him on Twitter every day sharing great posts from all around the PF blogging world.
+He asks what is the real meaning of wealth?

 Do you think you are wealthy?
 In fact, what is wealth really?
 The Free Dictionary defines wealth as follows:

 - An abundance of valuable material possessions or resources; riches.
 The state of being rich; affluence.